MyKell069/Full_Stack_Java_Extended_4_1/notes/week-2/java-collections.md

 ## List Interface
 A `List` is a collection that is ordered and preserves the order in which elements are inserted into the list.
-Contrary to sets, duplicate entries are allowed.
 Also, elements are accessed by their index, which begins with 0 for the first element in the list.

 ### Vector
 `Vector` is an older class which implements `List` - it is essentially a thread-safe implementation of an `ArrayList`.